Genetic history of East Asians: Paternal lineages

 The majority of Mongols in Mongolia and Russia belong to subclades of haplogroup C-M217, followed by lower frequency of O-M175 and N-M231.
 A minority belongs to haplogroup Q-M242, and a variety of West Eurasian haplogroups.
-A plurality of Daur males belong to Haplogroup C-M217 (12/39 = 30.8% according to Xue Yali et al. 2006, 88/207 = 42.5% according to Wang Chi-zao et al. 2018), with Haplogroup O-M122 being the second most common haplogroup among present-day Daurs (10/39 = 25.6%, 52/207 = 25.1%).
-There are also tribes (hala; cf. Kazakh tribes) among the Daurs that belong predominantly to other Y-DNA haplogroups, such as Haplogroup N-M46/M178 (Merden hala) and Haplogroup O1b1a1a-M95 (Gobulo hala).
+A plurality of Daur males belong to haplogroup C-M217 (12/39 = 30.8% according to Xue Yali et al. 2006, 88/207 = 42.5% according to Wang Chi-zao et al. 2018), with haplogroup O-M122 being the second most common haplogroup among present-day Daurs (10/39 = 25.6%, 52/207 = 25.1%).
+There are also tribes (hala; cf. Kazakh tribes) among the Daurs that belong predominantly to other Y-DNA haplogroups, such as haplogroup N-M46/M178 (Merden hala) and haplogroup O1b1a1a-M95 (Gobulo hala).
 Haplogroup C3b2b1*-M401(xF5483) has been identified as a possible marker of the Aisin Gioro and is found in ten different ethnic minorities in Northern China, but is less prevalent from Han Chinese.

-Research published in 2016 suggested that Genghis possibly belonged to the haplogroup Haplogroup R1b (R1b-M343).
+Research published in 2016 suggested that Genghis possibly belonged to the haplogroup R1b (R1b-M343).
 Five bodies, dating from about 1130–1250, were found in graves in Tavan Tolgoi, Mongolia.
 The authors suggested they were members of the Golden Family, and linked the spread of R1b-M343 to the former territories of the Mongol Empire.
 The authors also suggested that the Tavan Tolgoi bodies are related either to the female lineages of Genghis Khan's Borjigin clan, or to Genghis Khan's male lineage, rather than the Ongud clan.

 Maternal lineages

-The maternal haplogroups are diverse but similar to other northern Asian populations, including Haplogroup D, Haplogroup C, Haplogroup B, and Haplogroup A, which are shared among indigenous American and Asian populations.
-West Eurasian mtDNA haplogroups makes up a some minority percentages.
-Haplogroup HV, Haplogroup U, Haplogroup K, Haplogroup I, Haplogroup J are all found in Mongolic people.
+The maternal haplogroups are diverse but similar to other northern Asian populations, including haplogroups D, C, B, and A, which are shared among indigenous American and Asian populations.
+West Eurasian mtDNA haplogroups makes up some minority percentages.
+Haplogroups HV, U, K, I, and J have been found in samples of Mongolic peoples.